Core entropy of quadratic polymonials: Definitions

 The equivalence relation defining QML is closed, so the quotient of the supporting closed unit disk by collapsing all leaves to points yields a topological Hausdorff space called the ``abstract Mandelbrot set'' $\M_{abs}$ (this construction is known as Douady's ``pinched disk model'' of $\M$).
-Since $h$ is constant on fibers of the quotient map $q\colon QML\to \M_{abs}$, $h$ is naturally a function on $\M_{abs}$.
+Since $h$ is constant on fibers of the quotient map $q\colon \ovl{\mathbb D} \to \M_{abs}$, it follows that $h$ is naturally a function on $\M_{abs}$.

 Finally, there is the natural projection $\pi\colon\M\to\M_{abs}$ from the Mandelbrot set $\M$ to the abstract Mandelbrot set $\M_{abs}$.
-It is defined by mapping every landing point $c(\theta)$ of any rational parameter ray $\theta$ to the equivalence class of the angle $\theta$; then $\pi$ is the unique continuous map with this property.
+It is defined by mapping every landing point $c(\theta)$ of any rational parameter ray $\theta$ to the equivalence class of the angle $\theta$; then $\pi\colon\partial\M\to\partial\M_{abs}$ is the unique continuous extension, and from here it is easy to extend $\pi$ to a continuous map $\M\to\M_{abs}$ that on each component of the interior is either injective or constant (for details, see Douady~\cite{DouadyCompacts}).

 \looseness-1 We thus obtain a unique map $\tilde h=h\circ\pi\colon\M\to[0,\log 2]$, and continuity of $\tilde h$ follows from continuity of $h$, with continuity of $\pi$ being well known.
 More specifically, the map $\tilde h$ can also be constructed explicitly as follows.